Kezar Stadium: History

 In 1920, Jack Spaulding proposed an athletics stadium for San Francisco, seating 50,000.
 Many business leaders in the city backed him, as it would keep San Francisco level with other cities with large stadiums.
 Areas under consideration for the stadium were 7th & Harrison Streets, Ocean Shore, and the Central Park grounds.

 In 1922, the San Francisco Park Commission accepted a $100,000 gift from the estate of Mary Kezar to build a memorial in honor of her mother and uncles, who were pioneers in the area.
-After the City and County of San Francisco appropriated an additional $200,000, the stadium was built in a year.
+After the City and County of San Francisco appropriated an additional $200,000, ground was broken on the stadium on June 27, 1924, and the stadium was built in a year.
 Dedication ceremonies were on May 2, 1925, and featured a two-mile (3.2 km) footrace between Ville Ritola and Paavo Nurmi of Finland, two of the great runners of the era.
 A little over a month later, the new stadium hosted the USA Outdoor Track and Field Championships.

 The stadium had many uses in the 1930s.
 In addition to track and field competitions, Kezar Stadium hosted motorcycle racing, auto racing, rugby, lacrosse, soccer, baseball, boxing, cricket, and football.
 In September 1932, the Australian Cricket Team played a North California all-star team in the Australians' 56-game tour of the U.S. and Canada.
 The stadium was also home to several colleges (Santa Clara, USF, St. Mary's), Lowell High School, and the now-defunct San Francisco Polytechnic High School.
 In 1926, the stadium also became the home of the East–West Shrine Game.